carbonplan/offsets-db-data/docs/data-processing.md

 Unfortunately, there is no standardized way of referring to the exact protocol (or protocol version) used to develop an offset project.
 Even within the domain of a single registry, references to the exact protocol used to develop a project are often inconsistent.
 Take for example the Clean Development Mechanism protocol AMS-III.D., "Methane recovery in animal manure management systems".
-Across all six registries included in OffsetsDB, we identified twenty-two unique ways of referring to this one protocol.
+Across all five registries included in OffsetsDB, we identified twenty-two unique ways of referring to this one protocol.

 OffsetsDB addresses this problem by manually assigning every known protocol string to a common schema.
 Continuing with the AMS-III.D. example, we map all twenty-two "known strings" that describe the same protocol to a single, unified reference, `ams-iii-d`.